doggybootsy/hidden-disc-docs/README.md

 # About
-This is a repository with everything you need to know about abusing the Discord API, with the help of [Python](https://www.python.org/)!
+This is a repository with everything you need to know about abusing the Discord API and how it works!
 (Psssst, Discord tracks you and you aren't safe.
 Check [here](https://gist.github.com/13-05/3237641acf0356a6c532627c0729856d) for the instructions on how to disable the tracking or services to switch to!)

+###### Keep in mind, all code examples are in Python.

 ## TOC
 - [Tools](https://github.com/13-05/disc-python-hacks/blob/main/README.md#tools)